 Wednesday, 15 September 2021

-Reversing Verse: PANAMA PALINDROME PARODIES (classic and contemporary)
+Reversing Verse: PANAMA PALINDROME PARODIES (classic and novel)

 This post provides a continuation of wordplay collections displayed on December 5, 2020, through March 10, 2021.
 In these, classic palindromes (phrases and sentences whose letters are ordered identically when they are read either forwards or backwards) were described and extolled in verse by the team of Dr. G.H. and Giorgio Coniglio.
-The contents of the most recent post are shown here.
+The contents of the most recent post are:

 25. Zeus sees Suez